csiro-data-school/python/_episodes/02-python-values-types.md

 - "Every value has a type."
 - "Use the built-in function `type` to find the type of a value."
 - "Can mix integers and floats freely in operations."
-- "Booleans are used for comparison"
+- "Booleans are used for comparison."
-- "Lists are used to group objects"
+- "Lists are used to group objects."
-- "NoneType indicated a varible with no value"
+- "NoneType indicated a varible with no value."

 ---